dangowrt/owrt-ubi-installer/README.md

 (Verified with the April 6th 2021 Snapshot release)

-## Post OpenWRT "recovery mode" process
+## Post OpenWrt "recovery mode" process
 1. Hold down the "reset" button below the "WPS" button whilst powering on the device.
 2. Release the button once the power LED turns a orange/yellow color.